Mabi19/desktop-shell/README.md

 - GNOME System Monitor
 - pavucontrol

-In the root of the repository is a `hyprland.conf` file that needs to be sourced from the main Hyprland configuration for everything to work properly.

 ## Installation
 Included is a `meson.build` file allowing this project to be bundled and installed with Meson.
-When using this way to run it, a `config.json` needs to exist in `~/.config/mabi-shell`, and the Hyprland configuration lives in `(INSTALL PREFIX)/share/mabi-shell/hyprland.conf` (where `INSTALL_PREFIX` is `/usr/local` by default)
+When using this way to run it, a `config.json` needs to exist in `~/.config/mabi-shell`, and a Hyprland configuration file should be sourced from `(INSTALL PREFIX)/share/mabi-shell/hyprland.conf` (where `INSTALL_PREFIX` is `/usr/local` by default)

+Running in development mode involves running `./run-dev.sh` and sourcing the Hyprland configuration directly from the source directory.

 In the future, I may make a PKGBUILD for this or something.